smiasojed/foundry-revive/release-test/README.md

 ## Notes

-- If a script fails, check the output log (`forge.txt` or `cast.txt`) for the last successful command and the error message.
+- If a script fails, check the output log (`forge.txt`, `cast.txt` or `anvil-polkadot.txt` ) for the last successful command and the error message.
 - These scripts are intended for CI and release validation, but can also be run locally for manual testing.
 - The test suite is destructive to the `test/` directory it creates inside the container; do not use for persistent data.